nhcooper123/macro-group-info/HelpGeomorph.md

 # Geometric morphometrics
-Morphometrics is the study of quantitative measurements of morphological traits, e.g. skull length, skull width etc.
+Morphometrics is the study of shape and size and their relationships with other variables.
+Traditional morphometrics uses quantitative measurements of morphological traits, e.g. skull length, skull width etc.
 *Geometric morphometrics* uses geometric coordinates (x and y for 2D; x, y and z for 3D) instead of measurements to investigate morphological features.
 Geometric morphometrics have become a really popular way to investigate morphology (size and shape), and are a particularly useful tool when using museum specimen data.
 Many students and postdocs in the group will use these methods in their projects.

-This is not intended to be a comprehensive guide at all, just a place for me to put links to helpful web pages etc. where people have explained things better than I can!
+This is not intended to be a comprehensive guide (at all!), just a place to put links to helpful web pages etc. where people have explained things better than I can!
+There is a resource list near the end, but I'll start with a quick explanation of the main steps involved.

 ## Workflow of a simple geometric morphometrics analysis
 1. Collect data